mesilliac/multitude/TALK.md

 But even then it's nice to be able to cleanly distribute the work later, when your idea turns out to be wildly successful and workload increases.

-Here we can assume that while we were adding the random color functionality, our design team updated our `index.css`, rewriting `#textbox` and `#typebox`, and adding a new `#textarea` tag:
+Here we can assume that while we were adding the random colour functionality, our design team updated our `index.css`, rewriting `#textbox` and `#typebox`, and adding a new `#textarea` tag: